Azathothep/neongine/README.md

 Collider collider2 = new Collider(new Geometry(GeometryType.Circle, 2.0f)); // A Geometry can be implicitely converted into a Shape
 ```

 Finally, you can specify as last parameter if your `Collider` should be considered as a **trigger**.
-Triggers will detect overlapping shapes and send enter and exit events, but won't block them during collision resolution.
+Triggers will detect overlapping shapes and send enter and exit events but don't block anything.
 ```c#
 Collider collider = new Collider(myShape, isTrigger: true);
 ```

-To subscribe to collider events, you can use the following static methods:
+To subscribe to collider events, you can use the following `ColliderSystem` static methods:
 ```c#
 // The EntityID given as parameter of your Action will be the other entity the specified entity is colliding / triggering with public static void OnColliderEnter(EntityID id, Action<EntityID, Collision> action);